sandeepc/sandeepc.github.io/_posts/2014-08-20-making-wearables-useful.md

 #### 3. Drive Immediate, Small, Actions that Add Up.

 Change is hard.
 Especially when it involves foundational behaviors like exercise, eating or sleeping, that have become ingrained over years.
-Authors Dan and Chip Heath, Authors of the New York Times and Wall Stree Journal Best seller [Switch: How to Change Things When Change Is Hard](http://heathbrothers.com/books/switch/?{{page.utm}}) advocate that to make the change stick we have to minimize the change.
+Dan and Chip Heath, Authors of the New York Times and Wall Street Journal Best Seller [Switch: How to Change Things When Change Is Hard](http://heathbrothers.com/books/switch/?{{page.utm}}) advocate that to make the change stick we have to minimize the change.
 Good Quantified Self product designers know and embrace this.

 ![LumoBack Product Shot](/images/qs/lumoback.png)